agude/agude.github.io/_books/dog_soldier.md

 image: /books/covers/dog_soldier.jpg
 ---

-<span class="book-title">Dog Soldier</span> is the fourth book in the War
+<cite class="book-title">Dog Soldier</cite> is the fourth book in the War
 Horses series.
 In it, Warren concludes the Cinto DaSelva campaign and further develops the setting's backstory.

-Although roughly the same length as the previous books in the series, <span class="book-title">Dog Soldier</span> feels much shorter or, at least, quicker to get through.
+Although roughly the same length as the previous books in the series, <cite class="book-title">Dog Soldier</cite> feels much shorter or, at least, quicker to get through.
 The book is divided into three main sections:

 - The first part takes place on Cinto DaSelva, where the rebellion and